vocdoni/ui-components/packages/react-components/README.md

 )
 ~~~

-`ComponentsProvider` is optional.
+`ComponentsProvider` must wrap `ClientProvider` so confirmation flows can resolve slot components.
 If you do not pass custom slots, built-in defaults are used.

 ### Pagination